jschaf/mccc/somalia-stability/somalia-stability.md

 Political stability was achieved after two decades of continuous conflict and political changes.
-Though the newly established Federal Republic of Somalia leads the world in corruption, the acceptance of the new government onto the world stage indicate that political stability will endure.[@transparency-13-corruption] With the ratification of the constitution in 2012, key international organizations, including the International Monetary Fund and the World Bank recognized Somalia's nascent government.
+Though the newly established Federal Republic of Somalia leads the world in corporate and political corruption, the acceptance of the new government onto the world stage indicates that political stability will endure.
+[@transparency-13-corruption] With the ratification of the constitution in 2012, key international organizations, including the International Monetary Fund and the World Bank recognized Somalia's nascent government.
 Additionally, several countries formally reopened diplomatic channels with Somalia, to include the United States. [@adan-13-new-african]

 The recent presidential election highlights the advances of the political processes.
 A university professor, Hassan Sheik Mohamud,